F-Clement/product-marketers/README.md

 ![Delete Strategy](images/deleteproduct.png)

 ## Testing

+- PEP8 CI Python Linter
+No erros found in our code as show below.

 - In the table below we present a couple of manual test actions carried out with valid and invalid input, expected out comes and resutls.

 <table>